Class PGraphics2D

 rotate

-Rotate around an arbitrary vector, similar to glRotate(), except that it takes radians (instead of degrees).- Overrides:
+public void rotate(float angle, float vx, float vy, float vz) Description copied from class:PGraphicsOpenGLRotate around an arbitrary vector, similar to glRotate(), except that it takes radians (instead of degrees).- Overrides:

-in classPGraphicsOpenGL
+rotatein classPGraphicsOpenGL

 -